limbernie/limbernie.github.io/_posts/2018-05-12-bob-walkthrough.md

 | column -t
 {% endhighlight %}

-Using `ls.sh` to list the contents of a directory along with their permissions, is easy.
+Using `ls.sh` to list the files along with their permissions in a directory, is easy.
 ```
 # ./ls.sh /var/www/html
 396954  4     drwxr-xr-x  2  root  root  4096     Mar  8  23:48  /var/www/html